frederic-perez/AmE-dictionary/data/dictionary.md

 __stockist__ _n_ :two::hammer:
 __stockpile<sup>1</sup>__ _n_ :three: A large collection of things that may be needed.
 Something kept back or saved for future use or a special purpose. _Syn_ reserve, backlog _Over the years, Gina has amassed quite a stockpile of office supplies from her job._
 __stockpile<sup>2</sup>__ _v_ To collect large amounts of things that may be needed.
+__stocks__ _n_ __1__ A device consisting of a heavy timber frame with holes for confining the ankles and sometimes the wrists, formerly used for punishment. _They joined in bands to rescue a fellow peasant from the stocks._
 __stodgiest__
 __stodgy__ _adj_ _The mainstream may sound too stodgy._
 __stoke__ _v_ :nine::m: (stoked, stoking, stoke up) __1__ To add more coal or wood to a fire. _I stoked the furnace for the night._ __2__ To cause something to increase. _Rising oil prices stoked inflation._ _Stoking tensions._